mirmeep/blog.arthub.studio/content/about/_index.md

 \
 Here, at Art Hub Studio, we focus on quality over quantity.\
 \
-Art Hub Studio LLC has a small local workshop in Upstate New York where quality material is used to handcraft beautifully framed and stretched canvases.\
+Art Hub Studio LLC has a small local workshop in Upstate New York where quality material is used to handcraft beautifully framed and stretched canvases and fine art prints.\
 \
 All products go through a standardized quality control check to ensure the color profile and materials are visually appealing for the collector.\
 \